For a long time, creatives have felt safe in the artificial intelligence world. But now, we're not so sure.

 Limitations in creative AI

-Another concern is with regards to the limitations on what people can request these machines to create.
+Another concern is in regard to the limitations on what people can request these machines to create.
 With every AI tool there needs to be a policy which confirms that they will never create artwork which will offend others.
 Most tools state that they will not allow for harmful production of images that could be graphic, inappropriate or distasteful but we have to be sure that this will be monitored effectively.
 Most systems have been trialed and tested before being put to public use and they are continually improving on this front.

 Creative AI and copyright issues